 groupedData object from

 your data set.
-Then use
+Use

-workflow see Modeling the Population Pharmacokinetics of Phenobarbital in Neonates.
+For a complete workflow, see Modeling the Population Pharmacokinetics of Phenobarbital in Neonates.

 To simulate models containing doses, use a deterministic (ODE or SUNDIALS) solver.
 Stochastic solvers do not support doses.
 For details, see Choosing a Simulation Solver.